GiriYomi/bskip_artifact/bskiplist/README.md

 The througput or/and latency will be printed in the terminal

-./ycsb /mydata/skip_data/uniform/ a 32 out.txt
+./ycsb /mydata/skip_data/uniform/ a 32 out.txt  # skip_data stays at /mydata